NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: Appendix B: Observation data collection, quality control, and computation of the sea elevation residual

 In order to assimilate the different observation data sources into a single homogeneous dataset, the following steps were taken:

-\begin{itemize} \item For each data source, a custom parser (or even several parsers, as some of the data sources have format differences between different time periods and stations) was developed to convert the different data formats used into a list of tuples: From there, a time series of the raw collected observation data is established for each station (note that the quality\_flag is available on a data source dependent basis). \item The time series for each station is, at this stage, a series of observation tuples, which temporal resolution varies between stations (and for some stations, with time), from 30 minutes (coarsest observations assimilated in our dataset) to 10 minutes (finest observations available for some stations).
-We perform a simple quality checking, and we first reject data that have either a faulty quality flag (when provided), or that have clearly faulty values (unrealistic absolute value).
+\begin{itemize} \item For each data source, a custom parser (or even several parsers, as some of the data sources have format differences between different time periods and stations) was developed to convert the different data formats used into a list of tuples: $(time\_of\_observation, water\_level\_observation, quality\_flag)$.
+From there, a time series of the raw collected observation data is established for each station (note that the quality\_flag is available on a data source dependent basis). \item The time series for each station is, at this stage, a series of observation tuples, which temporal resolution varies between stations (and for some stations, with time), from 30 minutes (coarsest observations assimilated in our dataset) to 10 minutes (finest observations available for some stations).
+We perform a simple quality checking, and we first reject data that have either a faulty quality flag (when provided), or that have clearly faulty values (in particular unrealistic absolute value, such as for example values of 999.9 reported by some sensors as an error code; moreover, some instrument malfunctions can also result in readings that clearly stand out of the typical data range but with a less drastic absolute value, and these are detected later on by our quality control procedure, see illustration in Figure \ref{fig:saqc_example1}).
+The amount of such data points rejected varies from station to station, but typically less than 5\% of the data are flagged as such in the stations reported here.
 We then perform interpolation of these data onto a common time basis, with 10 minutes resolution (corresponding to UTC minutes equal to 0 modulo 10). \end{itemize}

 At this stage, consistent time series on a common time basis are obtained for all the stations.
 We then perform a second quality check, that is based on human investigation.
-In particular, the time series for each station was visually inspected for obvious problems such as large average trends in the data (this happens, for example, for the oil platforms, that are standing on the seafloor and subject to seabed subsidence), and change of the reference levels following sensor replacement, maintenance, or re-positioning.
-These errors are removed, and the time series are made into 0-mean data and manually corrected, either by linearly detrending the data, or computing the mean water elevation to subtract on segments of data in between sensor servicing.
+In particular, the time series for each station was visually inspected for problems such as large average trends in the data (this happens, for example, for the oil platforms, that are standing on the seafloor and subject to seabed subsidence), and change of the reference levels following sensor replacement, maintenance, or re-positioning.
+These errors are detected by directly inspecting the signals, and the time series are then corrected into 0-mean data, either by linearly detrending the data between sensor re-positioning (at the oil station locations where subsidence takes place), or by computing the mean water elevation to subtract on segments of data in between sensor servicing when no subsidence is present.

 Finally, we performed a third \acrfull{qc} of the data before using them to validate NORA-Surge, in order to ensure the datasets are as uniform as possible.
 This \acrshort{qc} is based on a second visual inspection and the open source software \acrshort{saqc} \citep{schmidtetal2023}.
 This has been applied to the DE, NL, DK, SW, and WL stations.
 We follow the steps described below: